 What is the primary use for these bits?

 These bits are mostly used to drill holes into sheet metal or thin material where the hole size may vary.
 Other commonly used materials are plexiglass and thin pieces of wood such as plywood.
 Regular drill bits will warp these thin pieces of metal when drilling.
 Step bits have straight flutes unlike the angled flutes of a normal drill bit.
 The angles change the material while the straight flutes pass right along without affecting the material.
 Unibits are also effective on sheet metal.
+These are commonly used in metal fabrication, electrical work, plumbing, and automotive repair.
+If a range of hole sizes are required, step drill bits save a ton of time and effort since it eliminates the need to switch between different bits.

 What type of step bits are there?